 Last year Portland, Oregon trained Matt Tegenkamp won the U.S. Road 10K Championship in 28:25, but only finished sixth overall in the AJC Peachtree Road Race.
-Flagstaff, Arizona’s Janet Bawcom took home the women’s USA title in 32:45, but only placed eighth in the international field.
+Flagstaff, Arizona’s Janet Bawcom took home the women’s USA title with her 32:45 clocking, but only placed eighth in the international field.
 This year the winner of the race will also become the USA champion.

 The Atlanta Track Club announced yesterday that they were upping their prize purse some $40,000 to a round $100,000 for the 45th running of the Peachtree Road Race this July 4th.
 What’s more, the entire amount will be awarded to American athletes vying for the USA 10K Road Championships.
 First prize for each gender will be $15,000.

-Though this will be the sixth time Peachtree has hosted the men’s USA 10K Championship (2007, 2009, 2010, 2011 and 2013), and the second straight year it will serve as the Women’s Championship, 2014 will be the first year the event will showcase USA athletes only.
-This is the ATC’s first major announcement since the arrival of Rich Kenah as their new executive director.
+Though this will be the sixth time Peachtree has hosted the men’s USA 10K Championship (2007, 2009, 2010, 2011 and 2013), and the second straight year it will serve as the women’s championship, 2014 will be the first year the event will a U.S. only showcase.
+This is the ATC’s first major announcement since the arrival of Rich Kenah as its new executive director.

-I reached out to Rich, and asked when the idea for an American-only showcase took form.
+I reached out to Rich to ask when the idea for an American-only format took form.

 “It was not in the works before I arrived,” Rich replied via email.
 “In my second week here, I challenged our staff to come up with a strategy to better leverage our investment in elite athletes.
 Focusing on our commitment to the men’s and women’s USA Championships is where we came down.
 The idea of promoting homegrown stars in a USA Champs title race on the 4th of the July just feels right.